 This three-year cycle repeats.
 If you enroll family members within six months of your birth month, their eligibility will be re-verified at your next cycle.
 Example: If August is your birth month and you enroll a spouse in May 2019, the eligibility of your spouse will be re-verified in 2022.

-* The DRV function in mylCalPERS will activate in February 2018.
-If January is your birth month, you will initially re-verify your family members in 2021.
+* If January is your birth month, you will initially re-verify your family members in 2021.

-Delay in providing re-verification documents to your departmental human resources (HR) office may result in your family members losing health, dental, and/or premier vision coverage.
+Delay in providing re-verification documents to your departmental human resources (HR) office may result in your family members losing health and/or dental coverage.

 HR offices will keep all documents used in the DRV process in your Official Personnel File (OPF) without a purge date.